danielfilho/ifex/README.md

 A modern CLI tool for managing EXIF data in JPEG, TIFF, DNG, and RAW image files with structured equipment management.
 Built with Rust for performance and reliability.

-> **📢 Version 0.10.0**: Complete rewrite in Rust!
-This major version brings significant performance improvements, enhanced reliability, and better cross-platform support.
-See [CHANGELOG.md](CHANGELOG.md) for migration details.
+> **📢 Version 0.100.0**: Production-ready milestone!
+This release represents the maturity and stability of the Rust rewrite, with comprehensive testing and cross-platform support.
+Install via Homebrew or download from [releases](https://github.com/danielfilho/ifex/releases).

 ## Features